vmalat/kipe/_doc/lib_symbols.md

 * __VENDORID__ - means the type of the device, manufacturer id etc. Mandatory for BOM purposes.

     ![root_symbol_properties](img/root_symbol_properties.png)
+* __ALLOW_SUBS__ - if no subcomponent are defined for the root symbol, this user field ensures the usage of subcomponents in the diagram directly.
+The content of the user field can be empty.
 ## Sub symbol - creating user defined fiels

 There shall be defined user fields in each sub symbol: